isc1/QtThreadFight/README.md

 The purpose of this app is to demonstrate a simple example of how threading might work to take advantage of multiple cpu cores, and to demonstrate some of the issues involved when using threads.
-This code is not finished yet.
+This code is not finished yet, and the behavior is not yet what I'm trying for, but the code builds and the circle moves across the screen.
+Once I get it doing what I'm looking for, I'll update this readme.

 This code is a refactor of https://github.com/isc1/QtThread01 by https://www.reddit.com/user/jcelerier which is intended to correct design problems with that code, much thanks to jcelerier for taking